DavidMellul/DocxGlossaryGen/README.md

 # DocxGlossaryGen
 A customizable tool that generates an alphabetically sorted glossary in docx.
+Do not suffer the hassle of formatting and sorting your glossary manually!

+## Usage

+**Take care of putting the .py script and the .json files in the same directory**

+    python docxglossarygen.py

 ## Why
 This projet has been made after having ended the writing process of a book of specifications (french "Cahier des charges").